oconnore/tree-router/README.md

    - *path* ```Array``` - an array of names, forming a path, to be bound in the tree.
    - *function* ```Function``` - the function responding to HTTPRequest and HTTPResponse.

+### Response Object

+The default Node.js response object is extended to include several new methods.

+- **bubble** - delegate error handling to the next defined error handler.
+Should only be called within another error handler.
+- **send** - send a string the the client.
+If the object is composite, ```JSON.stringify()``` is attempted first.

 The end.